SAFCSP-Team/assembly-language/eflags-register-cheatsheet.md

-# Flags Register Cheatsheet
+# EFlags Register Cheatsheet

 ### What are Flags?
 - **Flags** are **special bits** in the **EFLAGS register**  that indicate the **status of the processor** or the **result of operations**.
 - They are used for **conditional jumps**, **arithmetic**, and **logic** operations.

-## FLAGS Register Layout
+## EFLAGS Register Layout
 <img width="3368" height="2382" alt="FLAGS register" src="https://github.com/user-attachments/assets/40954fc4-29ad-43d7-8857-2b27a94238f5" />

 ## Main Flags